Workington Academy LAB

 Des Bird - Headteacher

-I began my career as a senior leader in schools in 2007, and have worked at this level in three schools in total, each of whom was unique and had it’s own specific challenges.
-As Assistant Headteacher I was in charge of behaviour in a large inner city school in Manchester, before moving in 2009 to take up the Vice Principal role of a West Lakes Academy in Cumbria, which had been formed a year earlier following the closure of two local schools.
-I learned a lot from both of these positions, and both schools underwent rapid improvements in the standard of behaviour, quality of teaching and ultimately achieved good exam results.
+He began his career as a senior leader in schools in 2007, and has worked at this level in three schools in total; each of which was unique and had its own specific challenges.
+As Assistant Headteacher in a large inner city school in Manchester, Des was in charge of behaviour.
+In 2009 he moved on to take up the Vice Principal role of the West Lakes Academy in Cumbria, which had been formed a year earlier following the closure of two local schools.
+Des feels he learned a lot from both of these positions, and both schools underwent rapid improvements in the standard of behaviour, quality of teaching and ultimately achieved good exam results.

-In 2014 I was appointed as Headteacher of Richard Rose Morton in Carlisle, which had recently been placed in special measures.
-Almost four years later the school has improved immensely, both in terms of Ofsted grading, exam results and popularity in it’s local community.
+In 2014 Des was appointed as Headteacher of Richard Rose Morton in Carlisle, which had recently been placed in special measures.
+Almost four years later the school has improved immensely, both in terms of Ofsted grading, exam results and popularity in its local community.

-I currently live in West Cumbria and have a wife and 9 year old daughter.
+Des currently lives in West Cumbria with his wife and 9 year old daughter.

-I am passionate about the impact a good education can have, and am excited by the prospect of taking up post as Headteacher at Workington Academy.
+He is passionate about the impact a good education can have, and is delighted to be Headteacher at Workington Academy.

 Paul Armstrong – LAB member